JuliaFSO/mindFlow/README.md

 - **Contact Form**: Ensures that fields like First Name, Last Name, Email, and Message are filled out correctly.
 - **Mailing List**: Verifies that the email address is valid and the user agrees to subscribe.

-# 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.